GoogleCloudPlatform/functions-framework-conformance/action/README.md

 This action runs the Functions Framework conformance tests with the specified parameters.

-Requires Go 1.16+ to be installed prior to running (e.g. actions/setup-go).
+Requires Go to be installed prior to running (e.g. actions/setup-go).

 ## Inputs

 ### `version`

 The version of conformance tests to run.
-Default `latest`.
+Default to latest release if unspecified.

 ### `cmd`